 I’ve been a Toyota fan for a long time.
 They make great vehicles, and I’d happily own most of their range.
 That said, our replacement 4WD from the 80 Series Land Cruiser was an Isuzu Dmax; a step in a very different direction.

 I’ve had the Dmax three years now, and clocked up nearly 50,000km in it.
 They are a great vehicle, with a solid foundation, great engine and reputable gearbox (if you get the auto) and good quality gear used overall.
+If you want the full review, check this out – Isuzu Dmax review after 3 years.

 However, I’m not brand biased, or so attached to it that I fail to mention its shortcomings, and every single 4WD out there has at least a couple.
 Sometimes their owners will acknowledge it, but more often than not they don’t!
 If you are looking for Isuzu Dmax problems, then you’ve come to the right place.